GyroSuperintelligence/BabyLM/README.md

     Maps each state to its angular distance from the archetype (GENE_Mac_S).
 Used for geometric navigation.

 - **Orbit Sizes Map (`orbit_sizes.npy`): Specificity Measure** Maps each state to its orbit's cardinality.
-Used for deterministic tie-breaking in address binding.
+Used for Traceable tie-breaking in address binding.

 ---